Pope Pius XI: Elevation to the papacy

-Ratti was elected pope on the conclave's fourteenth ballot on 6 February 1922 and took the name "Pius XI", explaining that Pius IX was the pope of his youth and Pius X had appointed him head of the Vatican Library.
-It was rumoured that immediately after the election, he decided to appoint Pietro Gasparri as his Cardinal Secretary of State.
+Ratti was elected on the conclave's 14th ballot on 6 February 1922 and took the name Pius XI, explaining that Pius IX was the pope of his youth and Pius X had appointed him head of the Vatican Library.
+It was rumored that immediately after the election, he decided to appoint Pietro Gasparri as his Cardinal Secretary of State.
 When asked if he accepted his election, Ratti was said to have replied: "In spite of my unworthiness, of which I am deeply aware, I accept".
 He went on to say that his choice in papal name was because "Pius is a name of peace".

-It was said after the dean Cardinal Vincenzo Vannutelli asked if he assented to the election that Ratti paused in silence for two minutes according to Cardinal Désiré-Joseph Mercier.
+After the dean Cardinal Vincenzo Vannutelli asked if he assented to the election, Ratti paused in silence for two minutes, according to Cardinal Désiré-Joseph Mercier.
 The Hungarian cardinal János Csernoch later commented: "We made Cardinal Ratti pass through the fourteen stations of the Via Crucis and then we left him alone on Calvary".

 As Pius XI's first act as pope, he revived the traditional public blessing from the balcony, Urbi et Orbi ("to the city and to the world"), abandoned by his predecessors since the loss of Rome to the Italian state in 1870.
 This suggested his openness to a rapprochement with the government of Italy.
-Less than a month later, considering that all four cardinals from the Western Hemisphere had been unable to participate in his election, he issued Cum proxime to allow the College of Cardinals to delay the start of a conclave for as long as eighteen days following the death of a pope.
+Less than a month later, considering that all four cardinals from the Americas had been unable to participate in his election, he issued Cum proxime to allow the College of Cardinals to delay the start of a conclave for as long as 18 days following the death of a pope.

 Public teaching: "The Peace of Christ in the Reign of Christ"

-Pius XI's first encyclical as pope was directly related to his aim of Christianising all aspects of increasingly secular societies.
+Pius XI's first encyclical as pope was directly related to his aim of Christianizing all aspects of increasingly secular societies.
 Ubi arcano, promulgated in December 1922, inaugurated the "Catholic Action" movement.

 Similar goals were in evidence in two encyclicals of 1929 and 1930.
-Divini illius magistri ("That Divine Teacher") (1929) made clear the need for Christian over secular education.
+Divini illius magistri ("That Divine Teacher's") (1929) made clear the need for Christian over secular education.
 Casti connubii ("Chaste Wedlock") (1930) praised Christian marriage and family life as the basis for any good society; it condemned artificial means of contraception, but acknowledged the unitive aspect of intercourse: